opentok/Opentok-Java-SDK/sample/Archiving/README.md

 be difficult for the user to navigate.
 So this code starts by figuring out which page needs to be shown, where each page is a set of 5 archives.
 The `page` number is read from the request's query string parameters as a string and then parsed into an `int`.
-The `offset`, which represents how many archives are being skipped is always calculated as five times as pages that are less than the current page, which is `(page - 1) * 5`.
+The `offset`, which represents how many archives are being skipped is always calculated as five times as many pages that are less than the current page, which is `(page - 1) * 5`.
 Now there is enough information to ask for a list of archives from OpenTok, which we do by calling the `listArchives()` method of the `opentok` instance.
 The first parameter is the offset, and the second is the count (which is always 5 in this view).
 If we are not